Ascorbic acid / iron polysaccharide Side Effects

 7. "Multum Information Services, Inc. Expert Review Panel"

-Not all side effects for ascorbic acid / iron polysaccharide may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of ascorbic acid / iron polysaccharide may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about ascorbic acid/iron polysaccharide